It can happen, but you can prepare.

-I’m writing this on the last day of a trip taken to the Netherlands to visit relatives.
-As planned, I decided to play a little with a couple of my Microsoft accounts (aka Hotmail or Outlook.com accounts) to see if I could duplicate what so many people seem to experience: getting locked out while travelling abroad.
+I originally wrote this article on the last day of a trip taken to the Netherlands to visit relatives.
+As planned, I played a little with a couple of my Microsoft accounts (aka Hotmail or Outlook.com accounts) to see if I could duplicate what so many people experience: getting locked out of email while travelling abroad.

 I didn’t get locked out.